 The sale of the idols continued after the Zoroastrian temple came into use.
 “On the day of the fair [where lunar idols were sold], when the people gathered, all went into the fire-temple and worshipped fire”, according to Narshakhi.

 “The fire-temple existed to the time of Islam [early eighth century] when the Muslims seized power and built a mosque on that place.
 Today [in the mid-tenth century] it is one of the most esteemed mosques in Bukhara”, according to Narshakhi.
-Amazing enough, the fair at which lunar idols were sold continued on even into Islamic times.
+Interestingly, the fair at which lunar idols were sold continued on even into Islamic times.
 Narshakhi tells of one important local Muslim personage who “was very astonished that this should be allowed.”

 He asked the elders and sheiks the reason for this.
 They said that the inhabitants of Bukhara in olden times had been idol-worshippers.
 They were permitted to have this fair, and from that time on they had sold idols in it.
 It has remained thus today.
 Thus tradition and custom seemed to override the strict prohibitions against idol worship found in Islam.